ambernina/ambernina/README.md

 ![ryan_wave](https://static.wixstatic.com/media/4d6aba_f7169601c8bd436bb7676bdd3e7963b6~mv2.gif)

 __🔭 I’m currently working on:__ Upwork!
-Currently working on a contract building the front end of a site called It's a Bribe with React 🤓
+Building the front end of a site called It's a Bribe with React 🤓
 <br/>
 __🌱 I’m currently learning:__ More and more about React
 <br/>